-If you are a credit-active Australian, you have a credit file with a reporting agency where all your credit history and personal information is listed.
-Every time you apply for credit, which includes store finance and even utilities, credit providers update your file, listing any infringements or current debts you have.
+If you are an Australian with active credit, you have a file with a reporting agency where all your credit history and personal information is listed.
+Every time you apply for credit, which includes store finance and utilities, credit providers update your file, listing any infringements or current debts you have.
 Comprehensive Credit Reporting (CCR) means that the payments you've made, and whether you've made them on time, are also listed on your report.
 You can check out our detailed guide to CCR for more information.

-Monitoring services let you stay informed of all changes in your credit file, giving you the ability to manage how lenders perceive your creditworthiness.
-Here is a brief look at how each credit reporting agency can help you monitor your credit file:
+Monitoring services let you stay informed of all changes in your credit report, giving you the ability to manage how lenders perceive your creditworthiness.
+Here is a brief look at how each monitoring service works:

-- Veda Alerts.
-Veda offers tiered packages with different levels of services, including monitoring services.
-With Veda Access you get Credit Alerts so you receive an email when certain changes, including credit enquiries, happen on your file.
-The Veda ID package gives you Credit Alerts as well as Identity Watch, which will alert you if your details may have been compromised online.
+- Equifax alerts.
+Equifax offers tiered packages with different levels of service, including monitoring services.
+With Equifax access, you get credit alerts so you receive an email when certain changes, including credit inquiries, happen on your file.
+The Equifax ID package gives you credit alerts as well as Identity Watch, which will alert you if your details may have been compromised online.

 - Personal information.
 These are details about your current address, work history, name, date of birth and your driver’s licence number.